Strategies

 Professional Development

-Professional Development that provides educators and school administrators the agency, understanding, and tools to implement MVAs successfully.
+Professional Development provides educators and school administrators the agency, understanding, and tools to implement MVAs successfully.

 • Teacher workshops and externships